laravel/docs/queries.md

 	$roles = DB::table('roles')->lists('title');

-This method will return an array of role titles, keyed by the role ID.
-You may also specify a custom key:
+This method will return an array of role titles.
+You may also specify a custom key column for the returned array:

 	$roles = DB::table('roles')->lists('title', 'name');